smok-serwis/smok-client/docs/how-to-start.rst

 .. autoclass:: smokclient.exceptions.OperationFailedReason
     :members:

-When you're done, don't forget to close the `SMOKDevice`, since it spawns 3 threads!
+When you're done, don't forget to close the `SMOKDevice`, since it spawns 3 threads and makes temporary files with the certificate content, if you provide them not by files, but by file-like objects.

 ::